 Does Salesforce integrate with Quickbooks?
 Does Salesforce integrate with Sage?
 What about Xero Accounting, that finance package for small business; does that integrate?
 What is FinancialForce? – common questions around Accounting and Salesforce today.

-Oh, and another FAQ: what to watch out for when you integrate.
+Oh, and another FAQ: what to watch out for when you integrate your accounting.
 Let me start with that last question.

 Moving to Integration